mechaot/pyBleMultimeter/README.md

 # Quickstart

 Install dependencies via `pip install -r requirements.txt`.

+Switch on your multimeter in close proximity (~5m) to the PC.

 Enter your multimeter's BLE MAC Address in main.py: `address = ('...')`.
 Use bleak_scan.py to find the MAC address.